astral-fate/Machine-Learning-Engineer-internship-Technocolabs/README.md

 There will be data scraping from different sources, using ADE which stands for Automated Data Extraction.
 It is a process or technique that involves using software or other automated means to extract data from a variety of sources, such as websites, documents, or databases.
 Automated data extraction can be used to quickly and accurately gather large amounts of data, which can then be used for a variety of purposes, such as data analysis, data visualization, or machine learning.

+### Data processing
+Data cleaning, data mantaining

 ### Descriptive analysis
+Create categorcal and labels, encoding data.

+### Data modeling
+Based on the problem statment, we choose the data modeling:
+1. Reggrition
+2. Classification
+3. Clusturing
+Based on the highest accuracy, we will stick with the data modeling

+### Deploy the data

+After that we will deploy the data in the cloud, either in IBM watson cloud, Herouko, or Robust

 ## Learning material